We are searching for

 These labels were first made in the 1950s as a way to combat arbitrary price changes amongst car dealers.
 Oklahoma senator Mike Monroney sponsored the legislation known as the Automobile Information Disclosure Act of 1958, which set out the requirements for what information these stickers would display.

-In the most recent update to car window stickers, legislators mandated in 2013 that all cars made after that year would need labels specifying whether the vehicle had alternative fuel or propulsion requirements.
+In the most recent update to car window stickers, legislators mandated in 2013 that all cars made after that year would need Monroney labels specifying whether the vehicle had alternative fuel or propulsion requirements.
 Any electronic vehicles, plug-in hybrids, hydrogen fuel cell vehicles, flexible-fuel vehicles, and natural gas vehicles would require this updated label.

 What Information Can You Find